KunQayz/FrontEnd_FinalWebsite/readme.md

 How I solved this issue?
 (Responsiveness Navigation) – To solve this issue I had missed the ‘Meta’ code out, also I had to add in ‘margin-left’ this fixed the issue.

 # Issues that have not been fixed?
 I did not get to solve the homepage; the issue was that the background images were not responsive.
-Another thing I could not solve was the API, my code is correct, but when it searches it does not display any results.

 # User testing